 - Left and right cerebral hemispheres

 - Interbrain between the cerebrum and the brainstem termed the diencephalon

-- Deep gray nuclei
+- Deep grey nuclei (other than diencephalic)

-The cerebral hemispheres are the largest compartment of the brain and are interconnected by white matter fibers (see Sect.
+The cerebral hemispheres are the largest compartment of the brain, and they are interconnected by white matter fibres (see Sect.
 2.4.2).
 The hemispheres are composed of:

-- Outer gray matter termed the cerebral cortex - Inner white matter encompassing the deep gray nuclei
+- Outer grey matter termed the cerebral cortex - Inner white matter encompassing the diencephalon and deep grey nuclei